andy-guttridge/tribehub_react/README.md

 - End dates/date ranges for repeat events (e.g. 'repeat weekly until 1 December 2023').
 - Exceptions to repeat event rules (e.g. a user could set up an event to recur weekly every Wednesday, but could create an exception so that one recurrence is on a Thursday).
 - Exceptions to 'accept/decline' responses for recurrences (e.g. the user could accept all recurrences and then decline them on an individual basis).
+- Notifications to remind users of events ahead of time and push notifications.
 - Day/week/year views for the calendar.
 - Avatars for contacts.
 - A 'banner image' for the whole tribe which can be set by the tribe admin.
 This would appear at the top of the page or as a background.